railz-ai/railz-visualizations/packages/components/readme.md

 ## Installation

-The library is published as a [scoped NPM package](https://docs.npmjs.com/misc/scope) in the [NPMJS Railz account](https://www.npmjs.com/org/railzai).
+The library is published as a [scoped NPM package](https://docs.npmjs.com/misc/scope) in the [NPMJS account](https://www.npmjs.com/org/railzai).

 [Check our docs on detailed instruction guide](https://docs.railz.ai/docs/visualization-sdk-quickstart).